 Pressure transmitters with gold-coated stainless steel diaphragms master special gas pressure measurements

 Many experts are seeing hydrogen as the ideal substitute for coal, oil and natural gas in industry and transport, as it leaves practically no exhaust gases when burned.
 This versatile element is already used successfully in various industrial sectors.
 However, the handling of hydrogen gas puts high demands on the technical components used, and specifically on pressure transmitters.

 The energy transition gets another pillar with hydrogen – in addition to renewable energies and energy efficiency.
 Hydrogen produced with renewable energies is a sustainable, flexible and easily transportable energy carrier.
 In addition to the German government’s current support programs, seven billion euros are invested to ensure that hydrogen becomes established on the market.
-A further two billion has been allocated for international partnerships.
+A further two billion have been allocated for international partnerships.
 The focus is on so-called green hydrogen, which is produced exclusively with renewable energy.
-Only by means of green hydrogen, the CO2 emissions can be reduced, using low-carbon energy sources.
+Only by means of green hydrogen, the CO2 emissions can be reduced using low-carbon energy sources.
 In Europe, 9.8 million metric tons of hydrogen are currently produced annually using mostly fossil fuels.
 Therefore, the EU Commission has set itself the goal of increasing the production of clean hydrogen to one million tons per year by 2024 and to ten million metric tons by 2030.

 The production process of hydrogen